A strategic lever to reach our goals

 Key Managers are the individuals who have the power and responsibility for the planning, managing and controlling Amplifon's activities, as well as the power to adopt decisions that may impact on the development and future prospects of our company.
 They are, therefore, the executives responsible for the three geographic areas in which we operate and the managers heading the group's primary functions.

 The policy regarding remuneration for the Key Managers have been defined by the CEO and General Manager, and are subsequently examined by the Remuneration and Appointments Committee before finally being shared with the Board of Directors.

 Approved by the Shareholders' Meeting held on April 17th, 2019, the Stock Grant Plan 2019-2025 is the new stock-based incentive plan directed to the CEO and General Manager, the Key Managers and other strategic resources who have a significant impact on the company ability to achieve its medium-long term results.

 The Stock Grant Plan offers beneficiaries the right to receive ordinary Amplifon shares free of charge at the end of the vesting period.

-Access to the long-term incentive is linked to achieving a performance condition based on the ratio between Net Financial Position and EBITDA.
+Access to the long-term incentive is linked to achieving a performance condition (gate) based on the ratio between Net Financial Position and EBITDA.
 Specific performance objectives are also provided through a matrix based on two indicators: EBIT and net revenue, both with a three-years horizon.